Random Forest Weighted Local Fr\'echet Regression with Random Objects: Additional Simulations

 \subsection{Fr\'echet Regression for Distributions}

-Random forest weighted local constant Fr\'echet regression (RFWLCFR) is similar in nature to random forests, so it prefers using deeper Fr\'echet trees.
-As for random forest weighted local linear Fr\'echet regression (RFWLLFR), knowing that a more powerful local linear regression will be used for the final model fitting, it is not reasonable to capture too much signal from the data during the construction of the Fr\'echet trees.
+RFWLCFR is similar in nature to random forests, so it prefers using deeper Fr\'echet trees.
+As for RFWLLFR, knowing that a more powerful local linear regression will be used for the final model fitting, it is not reasonable to capture too much signal from the data during the construction of the Fr\'echet trees.
 So shallower trees are often used to avoid overfitting for RFWLLFR.
 Figure~\ref{deep} shows the effect of the depth of Fr\'echet trees on the performance of our two methods based on setting I-2 with $p=10$ and $n=500$.
 RFWLLFR achieves the optimal performance when the depth is six, while RFWLCFR prefers deeper Fr\'echet trees.

 We also select several combinations of $(n, p)$ from setting I-2 to study the effect of noise size $\sigma$ on the performance of each method.
 The results are summarized in Table~\ref{table:dis_sigma}.
 It can be seen that GFR is almost unaffected by noise.
 LFR performs poorly when the noise level is high.
 And our proposed RFWLCFR and RFWLLFR are still better than GFR and LFR in general.